robinmonjo/sc-redis/README.md

 - `-c "config line, config line"`

-Allows to pass [redis-server configuration](http://redis.io/topics/config).
-Each configuration, separated by a "," will be written at the end of the `redis.conf` file.
+Allows to pass custom [redis-server configuration](http://redis.io/topics/config).
+Each configuration, separated by a "," will be written at the end of the [default `redis.conf`](https://raw.githubusercontent.com/antirez/redis/2.8/redis.conf) file.

 Example: `sc-redis -c "requirepass foobar, port 9999"`